MaxCojocari/dex-amm/README.md

 ![image](https://user-images.githubusercontent.com/92053176/186395419-e5c16535-7d00-479d-aecf-66bd763b10c9.png)

 The `nrTokensPerBlock` is set by the owner of `AMMStaking.sol` contract.
-The number of stakers in pool should greater than a specified number (here 3, can be reseted respectively).
+The number of stakers in pool should be greater than a specified number (here 3, can be reseted respectively).
 The idea is inspired a little bit from SushiSwap paradigma.
 So there is a lot of space for improvement in my implementation.

 ## QA & Testing coverage
 All contracts, except for openzeppelin ERC20 and `Token.sol` contracts, were fully checked and tested.
 For full test report, clone this repistory and run the command: